 Note: this does not include any review of policy developed or adopted through agreed processes or on ICANN’s relationship with contracted TLDs.

 It has not yet been determined the manner in which the community function will be implemented in most cases.
 The assumption is that the larger solutions in CWG-Stewardship and CCWG-Accountability will determine the possible forms for the community function activities.
 In some cases the Community Function may be expressed by an on-demand cross community group, at other times it might be represented by a mechanism that gathers the views of the various SOs and ACs.
+[Sidley Comment: Consider deleting this as proposal is now specific on mechanisms.]

 Including individuals, ccTLD regional organizations, ICANN SO/ACs, etc.

-Non-direct customers, including TLD organizations, that are of the view that an issue has not been addressed through step 1 may escalate the issue to the ICANN Ombudsman or via the applicable liaisons to the Customer Standing Committee to Phase 2.
+Non-direct customers, including TLD organizations, that are of the view that an issue has not been addressed through Phase 1 [?] may escalate the issue to the ICANN Ombudsman or via the applicable liaisons to the CSC to Phase 2.

 The roles of the ccNSO and GNSO in this step should be further investigated to ensure that this is consistent with their missions as well as to identify any actions that may be needed by the SOs to allow for this role.